zhenglib/synthetix-subgraph/README.md

 ### Candle

-The Candle entity stores data pertaining to the price of the SNX token and each synth, as reported by Chainlink oracles, over various time periods.
+The Candle entity stores data pertaining to the price of the HAKA token and each synth, as reported by Chainlink oracles, over various time periods.
 This contains all of the data necessary to generate candlestick charts.

 - `id` (string) - The unique identifier for this candle, represented as _synth_-_period_-_periodId_. (_periodId_ is calculated by dividing the current timestamp by the period.)
-- `synth` (string) - The ticker symbol for synth (e.g. sUSD) or SNX.
+- `synth` (string) - The ticker symbol for synth (e.g. hUSD) or HAKA.
 - `period` (integer) - The duration this candle is tracking, in seconds.
 The following periods are available: year (31556736), quarter (7889184), month (2629728), week (604800), day (86400), hour (3600), and 15 minutes (900).
 - `open` (decimal) - The price reported at the beginning of this period.
 - `high` (decimal) - The highest price reported during this period.